Skip to main content

 A central element of the EEOC’s framework is the concept of a “reasonably designed” program.
 This means the program must have a legitimate purpose of promoting health or preventing disease.
 It cannot be a subterfuge to shift healthcare costs to employees with health risks or simply a data-mining operation to predict future insurance claims.

 A program is considered reasonably designed if it provides feedback, follow-up, or advice based on the information collected.
-For example, a that provides employees with their results and information about what those results mean is reasonably designed.
+For example, a biometric screening that provides employees with their results and information about what those results mean is reasonably designed.
 A screening that collects data for the employer’s use without providing any individual benefit to the employee is not.

 This requirement aligns with the physiological principle that for a health intervention to be effective, it must be part of a supportive feedback loop that empowers the individual to make informed decisions about their own body.